 While investing can be simple, like choosing a target date fund or a couple of index funds – choosing between robo investing vs human advisors is another matter.

 Then add in robo advisor vs. index fund DIY investing, and choosing the best investment management method can get confusing quickly.

-This article will clear up the robo-advisors vs. human advisors vs. DIY investing question and get you started building wealth through investing.
+This article will clear up the robo-advisors vs. do it yourself investing vs. question and get you started building wealth through investing.

 What’s a Robo-Advisor?